nathanielxd/flutterfall/docs/DOCS.md

 These are the most common folders you&#39;ll have inside a feature that should cover most of your needs.
 If anything, you can create more.

-Overall, a feature directory respecting Flutterfall would look like this:
+Overall, a feature directory should look similar to this:

 ![](assets/screenshots/feature_full_dir_example.png)